bipinKrishnan/ml-recipe-book/image_classification.md

 4        Bird  animal_images/1633802584634_Apple Konda Pigeon...
 ```

 As you know, 'Animal_Type' column will be the labels for our model.
-But as of now, it's is in string format, so we need to convert them to numbers.
+But as of now, it is in string format, so we need to convert them to numbers.
 But before doing that, let's drop images with 'Guinea pig / mouse' and 'Other' labels:

 ```python
 # remove rows with 'Guinea pig / mouse' and 'Other' labels